-We hope to reopen to the public in early April.
-The best way to ensure that this happens is to practice social isolation.
-Remember, the goal is not to prevent you getting, but to assume you are and avoid spreading it.
+Remember, the goal is not just to prevent you from getting Covid-19, but to assume you are asymptomatically infected and avoid spreading it.

 Want to help support businesses even if they’re closed to the public?
 Buy gift certificates online now for future sessions.
 This will help spread out the economic impact of reduced bookings.
 You can also buy ebooks for self care: 8 Stretches for the Every Day Athlete, and Tennis Ball for Self Massage.